dikhan/terraform-provider-openapi/docs/how_to.md

 Extension Name | Type | Description
 ---|:---:|---
 [x-terraform-provider-multiregion-fqdn](#xTerraformProviderMultiregionFQDN) | string | Defines the host that should be used when managing the resources exposed.
 The value of this extension effectively overrides the global host configuration, making the OpenAPI Terraform provider client make the API calls against the host specified in this extension value instead of the global host configuration.
 The protocols (HTTP/HTTPS) and base path (if anything other than "/") used when performing the API calls will still come from the global configuration.
-The value must be parametrised following the expected format (regex: (\\S+)(\\$\\{(\\S+)\\})(\\S+)) where the ${region} section identifies the spot that will be replaced by the region value.
+The value must be parametrised following the expected format (regex: (S+)(${(S+)})(S+)) where the ${region} section identifies the spot that will be replaced by the region value.
 E,g: service.api.${region}.hostname.com.
 [x-terraform-provider-regions](#xTerraformProviderRegions) | string | Defines the regions the service has APIs exposed and will be translated into the terraform provider 'region' property.
 The value must be a comma separated list of strings.
 The default region value set in the provider will be the first element in the comma separated string.
 The value set, either the default or the one provider by the user, will be used to build the right FQDN based on the 'x-terraform-provider-multiregion-fqdn' value.
 In the example above, if the region value was 'uswest1', the API calls will be made against the following hostL: service.api.uswest1.hostname.com

 ##### <a name="xTerraformProviderMultiregionFQDN">x-terraform-provider-multiregion-fqdn</a>